Options for Restoring Decayed Teeth

 Crowns are typically used to restore a tooth's function and appearance following a restorative procedure such as a root canal.
 When decay in a tooth has become so advanced that large portions of the tooth must be removed, crowns are often used to restore the tooth.

-Crowns are also used to attach bridges, cover implants, prevent a cracked tooth from becoming worse, or an existing filling is in jeopardy of becoming loose or dislocated.
+Crowns are also used to attach bridges, cover implants, prevent a cracked tooth from becoming worse, or to secure an existing filling that is in jeopardy of becoming loose or dislocated.
 Crowns also serve an aesthetic use and are applied when a discolored or stained tooth needs to be restored to its natural appearance.

 Procedures